TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

 .. function:: namedtuple(typename, field_names, *, rename=False, defaults=None, module=None)

-    Returns a new tuple subclass named *typename*.
-The new subclass is used to create tuple-like objects that have fields accessible by attribute lookup as well as being indexable and iterable.
-Instances of the subclass also have a helpful docstring (with typename and field_names) and a helpful :meth:`__repr__` method which lists the tuple contents in a ``name=value`` format.
+    Returns a new tuple subkundi named *typename*.
+The new subkundi is used to create tuple-like objects that have fields accessible by attribute lookup as well as being indexable and iterable.
+Instances of the subkundi also have a helpful docstring (with typename and field_names) and a helpful :meth:`__repr__` method which lists the tuple contents in a ``name=value`` format.